shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 };
 ```

-6. Look up the npm package you want to install on [npm.js](https://www.npmjs.com/ "NPM package search").
-In this example,
-we're installing the javascript library [Moment.js](http://momentjs.com/).
-It provides us with an easy-to-use API to format
+6. Look up the npm package you want to install on [the npm.js website](https://www.npmjs.com/ "NPM package search").
+In this example, we're installing the javascript library [Moment.js](http://momentjs.com/).
+It implements an easy-to-use API to format dates.
-dates.
 Use the following command to install and save the dependency:

 ```bash
 npm install --save moment
 ```

-7. After installing the library, we have to take a look at the directory structure of it to create the mapping in the `Gruntfile.js` in the next step.
+7. After installing the library, we have to take a look at its directory structure to create the mapping in the `Gruntfile.js` in the next step.

 ```bash
 .